MasonM/wiremock-snapshot/README.md

 ## Creating proxy for recording

 If you're using this as a replacement for the [Record and Playback](http://wiremock.org/docs/record-playback/) feature, you'll need to manually create the proxy mapping that's normally done automatically with the `--proxy-all` option.
-This can be done with by calling the `_admin/snapshots/` endpoint with the following stub mapping:
+This can be done with by calling `/__admin/mappings` with the following stub mapping:

 ```sh
 curl -d '{